 Fronting the sizeable open plaza is the stone-built parish church of San Pedro, marked by its intricately carved Plateresque side altars.
 Constructed in 1560, it has an impressive dome, and the cool, serene interior, awash with gold leaf, is home to many superb examples of Cuzqueña school artwork.
 Behind the altar, there’s a wealth of silver and gold, the woodwork dripping with seashells, fruits, and angels.

-Cold and musty but with a somewhat surreal interior, due in part to the play of light through its few high windows, this church was founded in 1775 but is now an excellent museum of religious art and architecture, which handsomely rewards the interested visitor.
+Cold and musty but with a surreal interior, due in part to the play of light through its few high windows, this church was founded in 1775.
+It is now an excellent religious art and architecture museum, which handsomely rewards the interested visitor.
 Of the few hostels here, try the basic Hostal Treboles on the central plaza or the Hostal Municipal on the left as you enter the town from Puno Road.